lowRISC/muntjac/doc/pipeline_dcache_intf.md

 This interface allows the pipeline to read and write information to the data cache.

+Every request **must** receive a response, even if that response is only "the request completed without triggering an exception".

 ## Pipeline to data cache

 | Signal | Type | Description |